Budget 2026 Update: MRA Grant support increased to 70% for SMEs from 1 April 2026! Learn more →

 Click on any question below to reveal the answer.
 If you still need clarification, reach out to us directly!

-The Market Readiness Assistance (MRA) Grant is a government-funded scheme managed by Enterprise Singapore.
-It's designed to help Singapore companies expand into overseas markets by co-funding eligible business development activities.
-Think of it as the government saying, "We believe in your global ambitions, so we'll help you pay for it!"
+The Market Readiness Assistance (MRA) Grant is a government-funded scheme managed by Enterprise Singapore designed to help Singapore companies expand into overseas markets by co-funding eligible business development activities.

 The best part?
 As of April 2026, SMEs can get up to 70% of eligible costs funded.
 That means you only need to fund 30% yourself — a massive reduction in financial risk when exploring new markets.